DarklAlex/Bad-Apple-on-Browser/README.md

 # 🎴 Bad Apple on Browser

-Yes, we did it again.
+Oh, look.
 Another **Bad Apple** project.
-So original, right?
-Because the world clearly needed another one.
+Because clearly, the world needed another one.
-Hurrah for creativity... or something. 🙃
+And yes, I did it myself—because why bother asking for help when you can suffer alone? 🙃

 🇪🇸 **(Versión en español abajo)**